-- (i) Complete a new application form that contains a Privacy Act notice; - or to the routine uses described in that notice.
+(i) Complete a new application form that contains a Privacy Act notice; or the routine uses described in that notice.

-(ii) Sign a statement that contains the Privacy Act notice and consent employee or a primary official before that form is filled out by an applicant.
+(ii) Sign a statement that contains the Privacy Act notice and consent to

-(c) The following notice shall be placed on the application form for a key primary management officials that they shall either:
+(c) The following notice shall be placed on the application form for a key employee or a primary management official before that form is filled out by an applicant.